 So what the coordinator’s responsibilities?

-These are common sense safety guidelines, such as signing waivers, wearing PFDs and helmets (above class 1), carrying throw ropes etc. They are all things that you should be doing anyway.
+These are common sense safety guidelines, such as signing waivers, wearing PFDs and helmets (above class 1), carrying at least 2 throw ropes and more for larger groups, etc. They are all things that you should be doing anyway.

 We do not post the time and meeting place online so that anyone who wants to join has to contact the trip coordinators and can screen participants, with the exception of trips where little or no skill is required, such as pool or flatwater practice sessions.